ConsumerDataStandardsAustralia/standards-experimental/README.md

 If an experimental standard is seen to be valid and useful it will be decommissioned and reformatted as a draft standard on the [main consumer data standards repository](https://github.com/ConsumerDataStandardsAustralia/standards/issues).

+## Suggesting New Experiment Propositions

+If you would like to propose a new experiment proposition for consideration you can raise an issue on [this repository](https://github.com/ConsumerDataStandardsAustralia/standards-experimental/issues) by opening a new ["Standards Experiment Proposition" issue](https://github.com/ConsumerDataStandardsAustralia/standards-experimental/issues/new/choose).

 ## Viewing The Experimental Standards

 The experimental standards are [published here](https://consumerdatastandardsaustralia.github.io/standards-experimental/).